inv4fee2020/pli_node_conf/README.md

 # pli_node_conf
-Misc. scripts for GoPlugin $PLI node setup using the SCRIPT METHOD.
+Modular scripts for @GoPlugin ($PLI) node setup & maintenance.

 ### contributers:
-A very special thanks & shout out to;
+A very special thanks & shout out to the following discord members for their input & testing;
 - @samsam
 - @go140point6
 ---